intentlab-iitk/.github/profile/README.md

-# Welcome to INTENT Labs!
+# Welcome to INTENT Labs

-At INTENT Labs we focuse on fundamental and applied research in intelligent networks.
-Our mission is to develop novel techniques and algorithms to address the challenges of next-generation networking problems.
-We leverage Reinforcement Learning, machine learning, and network science to create intelligent and adaptive network systems.
+At **INTENT Labs**, our mission revolves around pioneering techniques and cutting-edge algorithms designed to tackle the challenges posed by next-generation networking.
+We harness the power of reinforcement Learning, machine learning, and network science to create intelligent and adaptable networks.
+Through our commitment to pushing the boundaries of technology, we strive to redefine the future of network architecture.

-INTENT Lab is affiliated with the Electrical Department at the Indian Institute of Technology Kanpur (IIT Kanpur), under the guidence of [Dr. Subrahmanya Swamy Peruru](https://home.iitk.ac.in/~swamyp/).

-📍 **Location**: You can find us at 408E, nestled within the Advanced Centre for Electronics Systems (ACES) at IIT Kanpur.
+**INTENT Lab** is guided by the expertise of [Dr. S. Swamy Peruru](https://home.iitk.ac.in/~swamyp/), whose extensive knowledge and experience inspire and propel our research and development activities.

 ## Research Areas
 - Intelligent routing algorithms
 - Reinforcement learning for network optimization
 - Network security

-Let's innovate together and shape the future of networking!
+## Contact Us
+For inquiries, ideas, or collaboration opportunities, please feel free to reach out to us at this [swamyp@iitk.ac.in](mailto:swamyp@iitk.ac.in).
+We eagerly await the opportunity to connect with you.

+📍 **Location**: You can find us at **408E**, Advanced Centre for Electronics Systems (**ACES**) at IIT Kanpur.